Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: INTRODUCTION

 The organization of the paper is as follows: Section~\ref{sec:system} presents the system model.
 Section~\ref{sec:problem} gives the problem formulation and the proposed solution algorithm.
-Section~\ref{sec:imperfect} extends the proposed formulation and solution algorithm to the imperfect CSIT case.
 Section~\ref{sec:simulation} gives the numerical results.
 Section~\ref{sec:conclusion} concludes the paper.